SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/08-expose-integration-flow-api-management/README.md

 👉 Update the `APIKey` variable in the `API Management` Postman environment with the `Application Key` of the application, e.g. *UWuWAcWMMeX5bJgd49GbBoW6keEoq7lv*.
 Now, try sending a request using the `api-management > After Verify API Key policy` request included in the Postman collection.

 🧭 We've sent several messages to our integration flow via API Management.
-Take some time to check the message in Cloud Integration and explore the monitoring capabilities available to us in API Management (Analyse section).
+Take some time to check the message in Cloud Integration and explore the monitoring capabilities available to us in API Management (`Monitor > APIs`, Analyze section).
 You should see the successful and failed requests here.
 There is quite some information available to us here that can't be easily visualised in Cloud Integration and API Management gives us.

 ![API Management - Analyse section](assets/api-management-analyse.png)
 <p align = "center">